 Welcome to March of Madness, episode 8 of Convergence Manifesto, an Across Eberron adventure path.
 This adventure is the sequel to AE01-07: The Silvered Edge of Twilight, available on the Dungeon Masters Guild using characters and story elements introduced in the previous adventure.
-This adventure plays best when used in conjunction with the Wayfinder's Guide to Eberron (WGtE) by Keith Baker.
-If your players are unfamiliar with either the Eberron setting or the DUNGEONS & DRAGONS game, you may wish to use this set of 1st-level pregenerated characters, tailor-made for Eberron.
+This adventure plays best when used in conjunction with either Eberron: Rising from the Last War or the Wayfinder's Guide to Eberron by Keith Baker.
+DMs and players may also enjoy the easy reference materials provided in Across Eberron's Eberronicon: A Pocket Guide to the World.